 Not having my supplies in order caused PROCRASTINATION.
 The thoughts of the mess, and the bother of hauling all those bins out, kept me from moving forward and getting things done.
 Do any of you find yourself feeling like this?
 It was time to MOVE ON.

-I bit the bullet and turned on an audio book, got a chair, a pair of scissors and got to work.
+I bit the bullet and turned on an audiobook, got a chair, and a pair of scissors, and got to work.

 Here are a few tips on how to organize and store felted wool sweaters.

 1. WASH AND FELT THE SWEATER.
 (Instructions here on how to felt and shrink sweaters).

 Right after you acquire a sweater and have washed it, disassemble the sweater.
 Cutting the sweater up like this will make it easier to cut out items for your project, and will save so much room when storing.
 Here is a step-by-step guide on how I disassemble my sweaters.